fdifrison/java-persistence/doc/JPA-Inheritance.md

 * `InheritanceType.JOINED`
 * `InheritanceType.TABLE_PER_CLASS`
 * `@MappedSuperclass` (inheritance is available only in the Domain Model without being mirrored in the database)

+## Single table inheritance

+Pros: query efficiency, since we have one single table to query
+Cons: data integrity; we are not respecting the consistency principle of ACID since we can enforce non-nullability on the application level (on the entities) but not on the persistence layer (since a single table represents more than one entity there will be fields that are always null for one child entity but not the other, hence nullability can't be constrained on the persistence layer).
+The only alternative is to use DB specifics constrain like CHECK (PostgreSQL) or TRIGGER (MySQL)